jeroenvandisseldorp/ksml/docs/tutorials/intermediate/error-handling.md

     %}
     ```

-This example demonstrates:
+This example demonstrates the `branch` operation for routing messages based on validation results.
+Key features:

 - **Early validation**: Check required fields and data ranges before processing
-- **Route separation**: Valid orders go to one topic, invalid to another
+- **Route separation**: Valid messages go to one topic, invalid to another
-- **Detailed error information**: Add validation status and specific issues to messages
+- **Error classification**: Categorize different types of validation failures
-- **Comprehensive logging**: Track what's happening with each message for debugging
+- **Detailed logging**: Track processing decisions for monitoring and debugging

-Key benefits:

-- Prevents downstream errors by catching issues early
-- Provides detailed information about data quality problems
-- Allows different handling strategies for different error types
-- Maintains processing flow even with bad data

 ### 2. Try-Catch Error Handling

-Use try-catch blocks in Python functions to handle errors gracefully and provide fallback values.
+Use try-catch blocks in Python functions to handle exceptions gracefully and provide fallback behavior.

-??? info "Sensor Data Producer (with error conditions) - click to expand"
+??? info "Sensor Data Producer - click to expand"

     ```yaml
     {%